Siddharthsuresh92/Topic-Modeling-LDA/README.md

 2. Corpus with wine reviews (each having a full description of about 3-4 sentences) and a total of 118k such reviews

 Hope this helps anyone looking to learn topic modeling using LDA.

+Note: All you would need to run this on your system is the jupyter notebook, the .csv files and the libraries mentioned in the jupyte notebook.
+Also, the model may take some time to run and depends on your pesonal computer, so be wary of that.